York Daily Record

 The York Daily Record is a newspaper and news publisher serving York, Pennsylvania, United States, and the surrounding region.
 Its news publications are the York Daily Record and York Sunday News.
-The newspaper's circulation is 37,323 daily and 61,665 on Sundays.
+At the end of 2014, the newspaper's circulation was 37,323 daily and 61,665 on Sundays.

 The newspaper, printed in a broadsheet format, is published seven days a week.
 It also publishes "FlipSide," a nightlife and entertainment guide that is distributed every Thursday.
-The York Daily Record/Sunday News is available online in an E-Edition.
+The York Daily Record/Sunday News is available online in an e-Edition, with Saturday editions exclusively in that format since March 2022.
 The media organization runs the YDR.com website and also has smartphone and tablet apps.

 Some of its key coverage areas include Watchdog, Food, College Football and high school sports coverage of the YAIAA league.
 The media organization also operates a community blog portal.

 The Daily Record and The York Dispatch have worked under a joint operating agreement since 1990.
+The newspapers are to return to more independent operations after the agreement expires in June 2024.

 Gannett announced June 1, 2015, that it had acquired the Daily Record.